idiap/bob/doc/TicketReportingDev.rst

   - A list of steps to reproduce the problem.
 If you need to compile a program to cause the bug, please create a small version of the program that still causes the crash and upload it with the bug report.
-Do not upload files that only make sense together with other files you are not uploading - nobody will look at these.
-Focus in finding an easy way to explain your problem and make it reproducible;
+Please keep the examples to an absolute minimum but also ensure that you have uploaded all of the files needed to reproduce the bug.
+When uploading these files focus on finding an easy way to explain your problem and make it reproducible;
   - The specific versions of |project| and the operating system that you are using (*not* "I'm using the latest/previous version").
 You can obtain version numbers by executing the following script that is provided with